yangzhang33/reddit_crawler/README.md

-# Reddit Greek Content Crawler
+# Reddit Content Crawler

-A sophisticated Python crawler for collecting Greek content from Reddit using the official Reddit API.
-The crawler is designed to systematically collect posts and comments from Greek subreddits, with advanced language detection and filtering capabilities.
+A sophisticated Python crawler for collecting content from Reddit using the official Reddit API.
+The crawler is designed to systematically collect posts and comments from any subreddits, with advanced language detection and filtering capabilities for any language or no language filtering.

 ## Features

-- **🎯 Targeted Language Detection**: Advanced Greek language detection using both `langdetect` library and Unicode character analysis
+- **🎯 Flexible Language Detection**: Advanced language detection using `langdetect` library with Unicode character analysis for languages with unique scripts (Greek, Russian, Arabic, Chinese, Japanese, Korean, Thai, Hindi)
 - **📊 Dual Output Formats**: Saves data in both JSONL and Parquet formats for flexibility
 - **🔄 Resumable Crawling**: Maintains state to resume interrupted crawls without duplication
 - **📁 Run Management**: Organizes outputs in timestamped run folders with comprehensive metadata